 I loved my lemon & lime posset which I paired with an apple filo strudel, but was quite disappointed in the filo pastry, the resulting strudels were heavy and soggy; frankly not worth eating.
 I realised after cooking them that the packet of pastry had about a quarter of the sheets that my usual brand does, but weighed the same, so the sheets were 4 times the thickness!

 I have tweaked and recreated the pudding, layering the posset on top of the apple.
 Served in a wine glass I think this makes an elegant, and easy pudding that you can make up to 48 hours in advance.
 Perfectly fuss free!

-2 small apples – peeled and finely chopped (this will be about 8oz / 200g prepped apple)
+- 2 small apples peeled and finely chopped.
+About 8oz / 200g when prepared